 Career: Have a career I love: writing and helping children.

-Education: Completed Master’s Degree in Writing.
+Education: Completed a Master’s Degree in Writing.
 Made a decision on whether or not to pursue a Ph.D.

 Family: Meet someone that I love and care about and get married.